History of Arabs in Afghanistan: Balkh

-Around 900 families live in Khoshal Abad and Yakhdan villages of Dawlat Abad district of the province, the villagers can trace their lineage back to the third caliphate of Uthman, in the 7th century.
-These families are mainly engaged in agriculture and carpet weaving.
-Most Arabs in Balkh Province, speak in Arabic as their mother tongue, and Dari as a second language.
-While some of the older generations had never learned to speak either of Afghanistan's two official languages, Dari and Pashto, many of the younger generation were being taught Dari in school and forgetting their Arabic; about 40 percent can no longer speak Arabic.
-Many of their customs have been forgotten, or are no longer relevant to a younger generation that identifies more with Afghanistan.
-Arabs who settled in northern Balkh province are worried that their culture is being wiped out as more people adopt the language and traditions of Afghanistan.
-Arabs form the smaller minorities in the town and district of Kholm; many identify themselves as ethnic Arabs although no one actually speaks Arabic.
+Around 900 families live in Khoshal Abad and Yakhdan villages of Dawlat Abad district of the province, and the villagers trace their lineage back to the third caliph, ʿUthmān, in the 7th century.
+These families are primarily engaged in agriculture and carpet weaving.
+Most Arabs in Balkh Province speak Arabic as their mother tongue and Dari as a second language.
+While some of the older generations never learned to speak either of Afghanistan's two official languages, Dari and Pashto, many younger people are now taught Dari in schools and are gradually losing fluency in Arabic; approximately 40 percent can no longer speak it.
+Arabs who settled in northern Balkh Province express concern that their culture is being eroded as increasing numbers adopt the dominant languages and traditions of Afghanistan.
+Arabs also form small minorities in the town and district of Kholm, where many continue to identify as ethnic Arabs, although Arabic is no longer spoken.
+Up until recent times, however, both Arab identity and efforts at cultural and linguistic preservation have remained important within these communities.
+In particular, recent initiatives ranging from community-led programs to limited recognition by the government have sought to promote the teaching of Arabic and the safeguarding of Arab cultural practices, reflecting an ongoing attachment to their historical heritage despite broader patterns of assimilation.